herbed beef tenderloin with holiday rice

 Impress dinner guests without breaking a sweat.
-Coat a center-cut tenderloin in herbs and spices, roast and serve with a colorful red pepper, green beans and rice blend.
+Coat a center-cut tenderloin in herbs and spices, roast and serve with a colorful red-pepper-and-green-bean rice blend.

-1 Chairman’s Reserve® Beef tenderloin roast center-cut (about 2 to 3 pounds)
+1 (2 to 3 pounds) Chairman’s Reserve® Beef tenderloin roast center-cut

 2 teaspoons olive oil